New! Seasonal Quarterly!

 Get the latest news on upcoming publications, *book signings, special offers and more table, food and entertaining inspiration!

-Recent Posts from the Entertablement Blog
+A Few Autumn Themed Posts from the Entertablement Blog

 Launched nearly a decade ago, with new posts every week, the Entertablement blog is filled with beautiful tablescapes, delicious recipes and fascinating travel stories.
 There’s inspiration in every post (and no distracting advertising).
 Here are links to a few recent posts: